 47. Create welcoming environments for collaboration and innovation

 Encourage employees to participate in judgement-free brainstorm sessions or to test new ideas without worrying whether they’ll fail.
 Celebrate off-the-wall thoughts and failures because they’re at the heart of creativity.

 When employees have the information they need to make wise decisions in, say, finances, they’re set up for future success and are less likely to develop stress in that arena.
 Plan workshops that help employees navigate their lives outside work.

 49. Encourage employees to take sick leave and personal days

-Sick leave prevents the spread of illness in the workplace.
-Some people can’t afford to or simply refuse to go without pay, so providing a few sick days will ensure employees can recover at home without having to worry.
+Sick leave prevents the spread of illness in the workplace (something we've all learned to value even more so during the pandemic).
+Some people can’t afford to go without pay, so providing a few sick days will ensure employees can recover at home without having to worry.
 The same goes for paid personal days: An employee might not have a cough or virus, but a day to recover from burnout can be crucial to continued employee engagement.

 50. Limit overwork

 Working for too many hours is proven to be highly harmful to employees’ health.
-Establish rules to prevent employees from over-exerting themselves—but don’t do it in a way that keeps them from making the money they’ve rightfully earned.
+Establish rules to prevent employees from over-exerting themselves and burning out—but don’t do it in a way that keeps them from making the money they’ve rightfully earned.
 If they've worked overtime, they should paid for that work.